-I have no time at present to make any lengthened remarks on the subject, but will submit a full report hereafter.
+I have no time at present to make any lengthened remarks on the subject, but will submit a full report to refer submit a full report hereafter.

-Meanwhile I beg to recommend that the thanks of Government be conveyed to all who held the garrison, and especially to Mr Wake and Mr Boyle; that the native officers of the Seikhs be immediately promoted; and that twelve months' pay be given to all the soldiers concerned.
+Meanwhile I beg to recommend that the thanks of Government be conveyed to all who held the garrison, and especially to Mr. Wake and Mr. Boyle; that the native officers of the Seikhs be immediately promoted, and that twelve months' pay be given to all the soldiers concerned.